felixLandlord/docAI/README.md

 2. Wait for success confirmation
 3. Start asking questions about your documents
 4. Use "New Chat" to reset everything
+5. Or Click on the "pencil" icon next to a message to edit and send

 **Note**: Make sure to only upload PDF documents as other file formats are not supported as of this moment.